EricLeeaaaaa/Bakedangelo/README.md

 # Latest News

-I gave up, because I can't debug some of my code, since I was just a junior high student and had a lack of code experience.
+I gave up, because there is a more powerful project called 3D Gaussian Splatting

-Please consider PR if you know how to fix, thx.
+Also, there's a lot of bugs in my project, so don't use it except you want to fix it.
+Just fork it.

-## Old Readme:
+## Original Readme:

 # Bakedangelo
 Unofficial implementation of Neuralangelo to NerfStudio